transover/sEMG-MMG_SYNC/README.md

 - In the `NI-DAQmx_driver` directory, run `ni-daqmx_24.0_online.exe` and select the default installation settings.
 - Open the device Manager and check whether the driver items under `NI Data Acquisition Devices` are displayed correctly, such as `cDAQ-9171`, `NI9205(DSUB)`
 - In subsequent use, if **UI_collecter.exe** fails to recognize NI9205, you need to match the fields of **NI_Param** in the following program.
 You must set the hardware name to **cDAQ1Mod1**!
+- If Parallel Port Triggering is Needed, Follow Help Instructions to Configure Additional Driver Files.
+Please ensure that the parallel driver is correctly configured to prevent the `_inpout` dependency of psychopy from reporting errors(**Important**).
+Otherwise, delete the `inpout32.dll`, `inpoutx64.dll` or `dlportio` related files in the  directory: `C:\Windows\System32`.

 ### 2. Using the BioSemi Acquisition Device and Installing the TCP/IP Server:
 - Download `ACTIVIEW806` from the `BioSemi` directory and use it directly.
 If LabView files are missing, install `LabView RuntimeEngine 2016 (64bit)/setup.exe`.